MicrosoftDocs/Viva/Viva/insights/personal/teams/new/network.md

 **Communication habits** shows how you communicate with people in your network.
 We break up your total communication over the last four weeks by communication type: emails sent, emails read, and chats and calls.
 On a graph, you'll find a distribution of communication throughout your day—for example, your graph might show that you send a majority of your emails around 8am, but chat and call with colleagues around 3pm.
 Hover on each bar for a breakdown of collaboration activity by hour.

 :::image type="complex" source="../images/teamwork-communication-habits1.png" alt-text="Screenshot that shows Communication habits section on the Teamwork tab.":::
    Screenshot of the "Communication habits" section of the Teamwork tab.
 The subtitle reads, "How connected are you with people in your network?" and contains a "Learn more" link.
 Below the subtitle, there's a section that contains a bar graph.
-To the left of the graph, there's a sub-section titled, ""Your habits in the last 4 weeks," which contains three numbers arranged vertically: the first is labeled, "Emails sent," the second is labeled, "Emails read," and the last is labeled, "Chats and calls."
+To the left of the graph, there's a subsection titled, ""Your habits in the last 4 weeks," which contains three numbers arranged vertically.
+The first number's label reads, "Emails sent."
+The second number's label reads, "Emails read."
+The last number's label reads, "Chats and calls."
 The graph's Y axis goes from 0 - 75 in increments of 25.
 The X axis goes from 8:00 AM to 6:00 PM in increments of 2 hours.
 The graph's key corresponds to the section to the left: "Emails sent," "Emails read," and "Chats and calls."
 Each hour on the graph contains one stacked bar representing these three categories.
 The image shows a hover tooltip over 3:00 PM, which reports the exact number for each category in that hour.
 There's an "Is this helpful?" link in the bottom left corner, with "Yes" and "No" options.
 :::image-end:::